Equipping teachers to be advocates for teachers and students across Indiana.

-Teach Plus Indiana offers two Teaching Policy Fellowships to outstanding teachers in the state looking to deepen their knowledge of education policy and gain a voice in decisions that directly affect students and the teaching profession.
+Teach Plus Indiana offers Teaching Policy Fellowship to highly-effective teachers in the state.
+This statewide Fellowship is a highly selective leadership opportunity for outstanding teachers looking to deepen their knowledge of education policy and gain a voice in decisions that affect Indiana’s students and the teaching profession.

-Ten Fellows have been named Teacher of the Year in their districts and schools
+- Ten Indianapolis Teaching Policy Fellows have been named Teacher of the Year in their districts and schools